oschonrock/binfuse/README.md

 `binfuse::sharded_filter` allows convenient slicing of the dataset into an arbitrary number of `binfuse::filter`s which are written to disk and indexed by the `N` most significant bits of the `uint64_t` keys/hashes.
-Querying is then easily accomplished and still very fast with just 3 `mmap` accesses per query.
+Sharding is transparent to the user during queries is and still very fast with just 3 `mmap` accesses per query.

-`binfuse::sharded_filter` easily controls RAM requirements during the filter populate process and enables datasets of 10s of billions of records with common hardware.
+`binfuse::sharded_filter` easily controls RAM requirements during the "populate filter" process and enables datasets of 10s of billions of records with common hardware.
 Query speeds depend on disk hardware and cache conditions, but can be in the sub microsecond range.